 South Platte Park and Carson Nature Center are connected to the surrounding area through a convenient urban trail system that winds throughout Littleton, Centennial, and the Greater Denver Metro area.

-Mary Carter Greenway Trail – The main trail that runs through the park is the Mary Carter Greenway Trail, which runs north-south along the beautiful South Platte River and offers views of Cooley Lake, Eaglewatch Lake, and the South Platte Reservoir.
-It allows access to multiple fishing sites, boat chutes, restrooms, and can be picked up from the Carson Nature Center and followed in either direction.
+Mary Carter Greenway Trail – The main trail through the park is the Mary Carter Greenway Trail, which runs north-south along the beautiful South Platte River.
+It provides views of Cooley Lake, Eaglewatch Lake, and the South Platte Reservoir.
+Along its route are multiple fishing sites, boat chutes, and restrooms.
+The trail can be picked up from the Carson Nature Center and followed in either direction.

 Coming from Castle Rock or Colorado Spring, take I-25 north and take exit 194 to merge onto CO-470 W toward Grand Junction.
 Proceed west for 9 miles and take the exit for US-85 N/S Santa Fe Dr. Turn left onto Mineral Ave, then right onto S Platte Pkwy/S Platte River Pkwy.
 Turn left onto W Carson Dr and South Platte Park and Carson Nature Center will be on your left.